metasansana/nunjucks-mongoose/README.md

 Pass an object for this value and the model will instantiated with its values.
 This is optional.

 ####chain
-An array of objects that represents methods that will be called in a chain on the model. ('m' for the method name and 'a' and object representing arguments)
+An array of objects that represents methods to be called in a chain on the model. ('m' for the method name and 'a' any arguments)

 ##Limitations